Purpose of Depreciation

-The purpose of depreciation is to match the cost of a productive asset (that has a useful life of more than a year) to the revenues earned from using the asset.
-Since it is hard to see a direct link to revenues, the asset's cost is usually allocated to (assigned to, spread over) the years in which the asset is used.
-Depreciation systematically allocates or moves the asset's cost from the balance sheet to expense on the income statement over the asset's useful life.
-In other words, depreciation is an allocation process in order to achieve the matching principle; it is not a technique for determining the fair market value of the asset.
+Since it is difficult to precisely match a productive asset's cost to a company's revenues, the asset's cost is usually allocated to the years in which the asset is used.
+In other words, depreciation systematically moves the asset's cost from the balance sheet to depreciation expense on the income statement over the asset's useful life.
+Accountants point out that depreciation is an allocation process which does not result in reporting the asset's market value.

 - A credit to Accumulated Depreciation (a contra-asset account that is reported in the same section of the balance sheet as the asset that is being depreciated).